srl-labs/learn-srlinux/docs/ndk/guide/dev/py/index.md

 # Python Development Environment

+/// warning "Work in progress"
+This tutorial might be outdated.
+Please check Go tutorial for the latest updates until this version is updated.
+///

 Although every developer's environment is different and is subject to a personal preference, we will provide some recommendations for a [Python](https://www.python.org/) toolchain setup suitable for the development of NDK applications.

 ## Environment components